daniellionel01/parrot/README.md

 ### What sqlc features are not supported?
 - embeddeding structs (https://docs.sqlc.dev/en/stable/howto/embedding.html)

-- Certain query annotations are not supported and will panic the process: `:execrows`, `:execlastid`, `:batchexec`, `:batchone`, `:batchmany`, `:copyfrom`
+- Certain query annotations are not supported and will panic the process: `:execrows`, `:execlastid`, `:batchexec`, `:batchone`, `:batchmany`, `:copyfrom`.
 You can read more about it here: https://docs.sqlc.dev/en/stable/reference/query-annotations.html

 ## Future Work